quantumcoder04/mastering_git/readme.md

-## Hello there how are u , what are u doing!!
+## Hello there how are u , what are u doing!!, It's me!!

 - Adding a second line from 'dev-jsm'
 - I am adding this from 'feature branch'
+- I am add a new line from 'dev-js'